 How do I install PmWiki?

-- Once you have CGI enabled, connect to the account on Eniac via the command line.
+- Once CGI is enabled, connect to the account on Eniac via the command line.

 - Run the following command to install PmWiki:

-- The script will prompt you for your admin password.
+- The script will prompt you to create a PmWiki admin password.

 index.phpfile will automatically create a